Forms in the Primary Hierarchy

 What is Willingness at L7?

 This form of willingness is driven by a selflessness pressure and involves the Willingness Domain.
-Where selflessness is naturally applicable, there is no need for willingness to enable willing service for others.
+Where selflessness is naturally applicable, there is no need for a specific willingness to enable submission and service for others.

 Selflessness refers to action that takes no concern for your own self-interest, but responds to the needs and nature of the other or the whole.
-Willingness will be required in situations where you must insist on your own self-interest when way relating to the other or the whole.
+Willingness will be required in situations where you sense your own vulnerability and have a self-interested urge for self-protection when relating to the other or the whole.

 In emerging situations like a new relationship, pure selflessness would lead you to deny your own self-boundaries and fuse with that person and situation in an almost fatalistic and possibly dangerous way.
 But what you require is that the situation with the persons involved should configure itself to serve you, to protect you, and to generate benefit for you.
 This is about entering a state of trust.